 3. DEWALT 20V MAX* XR Chainsaw

-The Dewalt 20V Max XR is a high-performance battery tool with low-kickback technology, precise user control, a strong brushless motor, and a toolless tensioning system.
+The Dewalt 20V Max XR impresses with its capabilities.
+This battery tool boasts low-kickback technology, offers precise user control, and integrates a powerful brushless motor along with a toolless tensioning system.

 4. Husqvarna 20 Inch 455 Rancher Gas Chainsaw